Power of Attorney FAQs

 Although you are not required to, we urge you to submit your POA to NYSTRS so it can be reviewed and noted in your record.
 Having your POA on file at NYSTRS will prevent any delay should your agent need to access your account information in an emergency.
 Additionally, once the POA has been reviewed, we will advise you (and your agent, when appropriate) what level of authority your agent has regarding your NYSTRS account.

 You may submit a copy of your POA whether you are retired or still working to NYSTRS at 10 Corporate Woods Drive, Albany, NY 12211.
 In certain instances, we may require you to submit the original POA.
-Note that if your agent is submitting a POA that is more than 10 years old, NYSTRS will request your agent complete and submit a fully executed POA-1which is an affidavit that the POA is in full force and effect.
+Note that if your agent is submitting a POA that is more than 10 years old, NYSTRS will request your agent complete and submit a fully executed Affidavit Power of Attorney is in Full Force and Effect (POA-1).
 We recommend you keep a personal copy for your records.

 9. How do I revoke a POA on file with NYSTRS?